 - Free access to a strategy call with you

-The last example does take time out of you and it’s something to think about if you want to give your time to those that sign up to your email list.
+The last example does take time out of your day and it’s something to think about if you want to give your time to those that sign for to your email list.

 I find giving free access is a warm approach to a sales funnel.
 As a funnel, it’s a way to nurture your subscriber and educate them by presenting the solution to their problems with your product.

 Having a free access to a Facebook group or module gives subscribers an introduction to your credibility and can help them connect to you.

 To make your freebie more valuable you can bundle several content pieces to create a bonus bundle or kit of some sort.